Land Use Planning For Water Efficiency

 – Drew Beckwith, Water Policy Manager

 This helpful new guide will offer land use planners dozens of techniques and sample codes/policies to reduce the water footprint of new development.
 Produced by Pace University’s Land Use Law Center and Western Resource Advocates, this manual will be a must-read for any community facing water supply challenges.
-We expect to publish this manual in April 2016, see the working Table of Contents, here.
+We expect to publish this manual at the end of 2017.
+See the working Table of Contents, here.

 The West Is Growing Fast- And Our Water Supplies Are Not